gcallah/BookReviews/wilkinson.md

 My suspicion here is that Wilkinson, being a Christian, will consider it obvious that we should choose our better nature, since that is the path to salvation.
-And that is fine, except that then our purpose is not to make this choice, but to achieve salvation, and that is quite definitely not something biological science can recommend to us.
+And that is fine, except that then our purpose is not to make this choice, but to achieve salvation, and that is quite definitely not something biological science can conclude.

 In laying out his case for what constitutes "the good life," Wilkinson has occasion to quote the absolutely horrific advice that the psychologist John B. Watson was offering to new mothers in 1928, which included directions such as "Never hug or kiss them, never let them sit in your lap..."
 There is no way of behaving so kooky that some rationalist hasn't recommended it quite seriously at some point in the past.

-Wilkinson lays great stress on the findings indicating that marriage, and other close relationships, make us happier.
+Wilkinson places great stress on the findings indicating that marriage, and other close relationships, make us happier.
-And he lays out a case for why this was to our evolutionary advantage.
+And he presents a case for why this was to our evolutionary advantage.
 But neither of those findings are in conflict with the idea that we are just biological machines, "programmed" to behave in certain ways by "evolution."
-"So," the materialist will respond, "evolution 'wants' me to be monogamous and value relationship relationships.
+"So," a hedonist materialist could respond, "evolution 'wants' me to be monogamous and to value relationships: why should I care about what this inhuman process wants from me?"

-202: "surely this is the case"

-207: no mention of Plato

-211: one political commentator

-214: unfortunately

-## The big problem with the book
+Wilkinson has done an admirable job surveying the recent scientific work related to his case.

-Wilkinson's aim is to show us that science indicates, or at least offers support for, his contention that our life is meaningful and has a purpose.
+His aim is to show us that this work indicates, or at least offers support for, his contention that our life is meaningful and has a purpose.
 While I am on his side in the debate as to whether ouir lives have meaning, he is on a misguided venture.
-That is because science is not the sort of activity that can answer a question, in the affirmative or negative, such as "does life have meaning?"
+That is because science is not the sort of activity that can answer the question, in the affirmative or negative, "does life have meaning?"
 To expect science to answer question like this is like expecting your plumber to tell you whether a gold bathtub can make you happier.